 It has become a cliché, too often used by talent show judges, but it is fair to say that Freddie “owned the stage” that hot summer’s day in 1985.
 He was in control, and had the crowd in the palm of his hand.
 I think the band did have the advantage over a lot of the younger artists that day in that they had experience on their side, both in terms of age (Freddie was nearly 40 – hard to believe looking at the footage now and also hard to believe that six years later he was dead), and in playing in front of these large crowds.
 I think they knew the impact the concert would have on the careers of those taking part that day, so they had hired a large theatre to practice in during the build up to the concert.

 Having written about a few extrovert artists now who have this ability to create such magic on stage, there is a common personality trait amongst them all – They are generally very shy people.
 Surprising to those of us who are not that way inclined but I think that’s where the balance lies – If you are a shy person you need to create an alter-ego as an outlet.
 David Bowie in the ’70s was very shy, thus his Ziggy Stardust creation.
-Elvis Presley and Michael Jackson were both very shy, and Freddie notoriously gave few interviews due to his shyness.
+Elvis Presley was very shy, and Freddie notoriously gave few interviews due to his shyness.
 All I can say is thank goodness we were given the privilege of watching them perform and although all of the above have now sadly passed away, we are lucky to still have amazing footage of them in action.
 In the Radio Ga Ga lyrics, Roger Taylor was worried about the visuals taking over, but that has never happened, and thankfully we get to share them with the generations to come.

 Radio Ga Ga Lyrics (Song by Roger Taylor)